ec4t3rina/libugry/README.md

 # libugry

+(DONT WORRY I WILL MODIFY THIS AI SLOP AHH README I JUST WANTED TO POST THE REPO FASTER + TO HAVE THE QUICKSTART ON HERE!!)

 Context-aware Python library dependency advisor.
 Where pip asks "does this version exist?", libugry asks "which version should I use on **this exact machine**, and **why**?"

 Standard package managers operate on a **State Clock** — static PyPI metadata. libugry operates on an **Event Clock** — a Neo4j Context Graph that stores observed reality: crash history per OS/arch/Python, verified working combinations, CVE vulnerabilities, license types, and the full reasoning trace of every past decision.
 The graph gets smarter with every install.